cop-pilot-eu/cicd-documentation/cluster-documentation.md

 Repository location:
 https://github.com/cop-pilot-eu/platform-integration-pipelines/tree/main/sif-layer-pipelines/identity-script

 A README file with usage instructions is included in the repository.

+For your OpenSlice instance identity, please use a name in the following format:

+openslice-clx-company

+Where clx is your cluster number and company is your company name.

+Example:
+openslice-cl2-upv

 ------------------------------------------------------------------------